coreykirkland/metaMAG_BETA/README.md

 Histogram of MMseqs2 statistics.

 ## 3. metaMAG_kofam module:
-* Functionally annotates the representative protein family sequences from the MMseqs2 output - Kofam Scan.
+* Functionally annotates the representative protein family sequences from the MMseqs2 output (all MGs) - Kofam Scan.

 ##### Usage:
 ```